Leannald13/NEW-milestone-project/README.md

 Media:
 The images that I used came from Harrison.
 They were photos that were taken for him on his own camera while he took part in various events.
 The images were taken from his Instagram account.
+The image of the children playing at the bottom of the each page was taken from: featurepic.com "Group of Children Silhouettes Playing"
+The illustation on "Speak Up" was a design I made myself, but the image of the child was taken from: https://www.123rf.com/clipart-vector/sad_girl.html?sti=licwk294dqbytta4jc|

 Acknowledgements:
 I recieved inspiration for this project from my nephew who despite having Aspergers and ADHD is already doing amazing work in the world, despite being only 13 years old.
 If I can use my skills as a developer